Skip to content

 func(); // Outputs: Hello, world!

 They do this thing where they interview every parent and their kid who comes to them.
 Okay, I’m using the term “interviewing” really loosely here.
 It’s a friendly chat.
 Usually the parent tells them about how the kid has been struggling at school.
-The school teacher is bad, their existing tuition teachers are bad, or something else.
-They’re worried.
-I dont’t think my in-laws actually have a formal conversation template for this, but they’re listening, and they’re forming an intuition around whether they can help the kid or not.
+They’re bright, but the school teacher is bad, their existing tuition teachers are bad, or something else.
+I dont’t think my in-laws have a conversation template for this, but they’re listening, and they’re forming an intuition around whether they can help the kid or not.

 It’s more nuanced than you think it is.
 It’s not like a college admissions interview or job interview where as an interviewer you’re just maximizing for academic giftedness and whatever other traits.
-I mean, If the kid were that smart they wouldn’t be looking for tuition, right?
+A lot of it is just culling the herd of students with behavioural traits that make it hard for them to learn.

 Maybe it’s a sense of “I want to learn” or “I want to get better” that makes infinitely easier for someone to teach them.
 It’s like the difference between trying to push a boulder uphill, along a flat surface, or slightly downhill, where the slightest change in incline can make all the difference in the world.